Sarthak-B/Dev-Id-Card/README.md

 # Dev-Id-Card
-A clean, responsive developer profile card built using HTML and CSS – showcasing my skills and social links.
+A clean, responsive developer profile card built using HTML and CSS – showcasing my skills and social link.